helius-labs/photon/README.md

-# Photon: Advanced Indexer for Solana Compression
+# Photon: Primordial Indexer for ZK Compression

-Photon is a high-performance indexer designed specifically for general compression on the Solana blockchain.
+Photon is the primordial indexer for [ZK Compression](zkcompression.com) on the Solana blockchain.
 It offers rapid indexing capabilities, snapshot support, and flexible database options to cater to local and production deployments.

 ## 🚀 Quick Start